-Doc.
-Ref.: 990SD-07 08/2024 Revision A Are the limit switches receiving power?
+Are the limit switches receiving power?

-Step 1 Determine the location of the limit switch port, this is located at the bottom centre of the board, to the right of the main power port.
+Determine the location of the limit switch port, this is located centrally on the left-hand side of the board.

-Step 2 Ensure that the batteries are charged, if unsure of battery status, allow the batteries to charge for at least 20 minutes for sufficient power prior to testing.
-Step 3 Disconnect the limit switch cable from the port.
+Ensure that the batteries are charged, if unsure of battery status, allow the batteries to charge for at least 20 minutes for sufficient power prior to testing.

-Step 4
+Disconnect the limit switch cable from the port.

 The two left terminals provide power to the upper limit switch, the two right terminals provide power to the lower limit switch.

 Upper limit switch

 To determine if the voltage is running through the port.
 Touch the black (negative) lead onto the black wire terminal (second terminal), and the red (positive) lead onto the red wire terminal (first terminal).
 (See image for reference).
-This should display between 17.5 and 25v.
+This should display between 4.5 and 5v.

-Lower limit switch To determine if the voltage is running through the port.
+Lower limit switch

+To determine if the voltage is running through the port.
 Touch the black (negative) lead onto the black wire terminal (fourth terminal), and the red (positive) lead onto the brown wire terminal (third terminal).
 (See image for reference).
-This should display between 18 and 25.5v.
+This should display between 4.5 and 5v.

 If either limit switch port is not receiving the minimum voltage, then there is a fault in the board.
 The board must be replaced.

-If both limit swich ports are receiving the correct voltage, then there is a fault with the limit switch block.
-The limit switch block must be replaced.
+If both limit switch ports are receiving the correct voltage, then there is a fault with the limit switches.
+The limit switch assembly must be replaced.

 Test Complete